Viewable impression

-Viewable impressions were developed as an improvement of the online impression metrics measured by first ad servers developed in the mid-1990s, which analyze HTTP requests in a server log and cannot provide information on events fired by a viewer’s browser; thus, they cannot measure whether ad content was actually visible to a viewer.
+Viewable impressions were developed as an improvement of the online impression metrics measured by the first ad servers developed in the mid-1990s, which analyze HTTP requests in a server log and cannot provide information on events fired by a viewer’s browser; thus, they cannot measure whether ad content was actually visible to a viewer.

 Overview

-With the development of the first ad servers in 1995–1996 the assumption was that a requested ad was always available to the viewer of a requested web page.
+With the development of the first ad servers in 1995–1996, the assumption was that a requested ad was always available to the viewer of a requested web page.
 This allowed for the utilization of the server log file for collection of metadata to deliver a metric called the Online Impression that in traditional media meant an impression on a viewer.

 This type of advertising metric was meant to resemble Television and print advertising methods for speculating the cost of an advertisement, with the promise of even more accuracy due to the interactive nature of the Internet eliminating the need for industry-accepted approximates such as Nielsen ratings for television and circulation figures for print publications.

 The value of an ad traditionally was based upon an estimate of how many different people saw or heard the ad.
 The following are current accepted means of calculating CPM for different mediums: